openfl/lime/README.md

 #How it works

-lime is a cross platform haxe library powered by [lime-tools](http://github.com/openfl/lime-tools), for building opengl across many platforms.
+lime is a cross platform haxe library powered by [lime-tools](http://github.com/openfl/lime-tools), for building upon opengl across many platforms.

 ### lime is two parts
 **One part** is the native code, the underlying platform templates and systems to expose the features.